Discover the best of London in autumn with our insider’s guide.

 Visit Kew Gardens

 Why?
 How about an arboretum packed with majestic trees that never fail to put on one of the best displays of autumn colour in the city?
 Yeah, thought so.
-There’s also an art exhibition – Paradise Lost and a giant art installation – The Hive – which recreates life in a beehive.
+There’s also the fascinating autumn festival which celebrates all things Japanese through iconic plants, art and culture.

 See the Bangers at Bonfire Night